Many individuals confuse leadership and management. While I get the two are similar, leadership requires something

 What is management?

 Management requires that you work with the team to get the work done.
 It may require planning, coordinating, delegating, managing schedules and resources, managing performance, providing coaching, developing your staff, and so much more.

 As management, rewards and threats influences your employees behaviors to achieve performance goals.
 If an employee consistently performs and they are on a bonus system, they are not performing because you are a great leader but more so to get the reward.
 If an employee consistently shows up late to work daily and is threatened with disciplinary action and their behavior improves, their behavior didn't improve because of your leadership skills but because of the threat of losing their job.

 The difference between leadership and management is that leadership has followers.
 They naturally gravitate to you and follow your directives.
 You don't have to command action from them, that's management, leadership simply influences in a way that inspires others to work hard and want to participate in achieving the organizational goals.
 In addition, leadership sets the stage, provides the direction of the path and guides employees down that path.

 Now that you have a clear understanding of the difference between leadership and management, let's look at ways that you can build your leadership skills.
 Our jobs as leaders are to inspire, motivate, engage and develop our staff to achieve exceptional performance.
 To do so requires us to assess how we show up as leaders in our organizations.
 Our DiSC Work of Leaders® profile is a foundational tool to help you assess your leadership skills.

 Our Everything DiSC Work of leaders® is broken down into three parts: vision, alignment, and execution.
-The Everything DiSC Work of Leaders® Profile will help you find your leadership style and learn how to approach these three essential components of leadership.
+The Everything DiSC Work of Leaders® Profile will help you find your DiSC personality type and learn how to approach these three essential components of leadership.